sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 with an option to pull any changes from the origin so that you have the latest versions.

+.. _github_desktop_creating_a_branch:

 Making your own edits (creating a branch)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You want to create your own branch before you start to change the HTTP Archive repository as you do not have permission to edit the :code:`main` branch.
+You want to create your own branch before you start as you very likely do not have permission to edit the SQLFluff :code:`main` branch.
 A branch is a way for you to group your own edits so you can later submit (push) them for review.
 Then, when they are approved, they will get merged back into the main branch.